I conduct research in several areas related to children, youth, education, and community-engaged research. See my google scholar site.

 5. Postsecondary student success

-At the Student Success Evaluation and Research Center (SSERC), where I was the inaugural Faculty Director, we collaborate with faculty, students, and staff to conduct research in support of educational equity and undergraduate student success at UCSC.
+At the Student Success Equity Research Center (SSERC), where I was the inaugural Faculty Director, we collaborate with faculty, students, and staff to conduct research in support of educational equity and undergraduate student success at UCSC.
 I have studied the role of Learning Support Services in promoting student achievement, the ways that university actors perceive student success metrics and outcomes, and the effects of a university-based economic stability program supports students' retention and educational outcomes.
+I have also explored the ways that a basic needs program, Slug Support, helps students to succeed in their courses and stay enrolled at UC Santa Cruz.
+Enrolling in SNAP (food stamps) is especially important for retention, as I wrote in this Public Policy Institute of California blog post.
+I have also written about conceptions of student success from a university practitioner perspective and why alternative metrics of success are important to their work.